The Pritzker School of Molecular Engineering (PME) integrates science and engineering to address global challenges from the molecular level up.

 Our unique program blends efforts from faculty in engineering, physics, chemistry and computer science.
 Graduate students can customize their research program, by working with one or more thesis advisors to build a cross-cutting research program touching more than one discipline.

-As a NSF QISE-NET fellow, I am working in Prof. Tian Zhong's lab with a collaborator at IBM Research, developing quantum interconnect technologies.
-My project also allows me to closely collaborate with Prof. Aash Clerk's and Prof. David Awschalom's groups on both theoretical and experimental aspects of quantum information storage, using erbium rare-earth ion-doped crystals with nanophotonic interfaces.
-The goal of my project is to realize robust photon-memory entanglement generation and distribution in a long-distance quantum network.
+As a NSF QISE-NET fellow, I am working in Prof. Andrew Cleland's lab on quantum acoustics.
+My project also allows me to closely collaborate with Prof. Aash Clerk's and Prof. David Awschalom's groups on both theoretical and experimental aspects of quantum information.
+The goal of my project is to develop phonons as a viable information transmission and storage means for quantum information processing.

 Liew Family Professor